apple/turicreate/userguide/activity_classifier/export_coreml.md

 ##### Model Outputs

-* **activityProbability** - a dictionary, where the keys are each possible label (predicted activity) and the values are the activity's predicted probability - a double in the range [0.0, 1.0].
+* **activityProbability** - a dictionary, where the keys are each possible label (predicted activity) and the values are the activity's predicted probability, a double in the range [0.0, 1.0].
 * **activity** - a string representing the predicted activity.
 This is the activity with the highest probability value in `activityProbability`.
 * **stateOut** - cell state output of the model's LSTM recurrent layer.
 This output should be saved and fed to the model's `stateIn` input at the next prediction call.